 Accounts payable balances include final expenditures due to service providers for the current fiscal year.
-Due to other governments represents amounts owed to the State of Michigan.
+Also included within accounts payable is approximately \$25.5 million of retention payments and \$18.2 million in provider financial stability payments, which were paid to providers.
+Due to other governmental units represents amounts owed to the State of Michigan.